Exoceus/opphub/README.md

 [Visit Site](https://www.opp-hub.com/)

 ## Context
 This repository is acctually an internal fork of the (private) OppHub source code which is currently deployed at opp-hub.com.
-I began work on OppHub in 2020 at a time where I found myself having a lot of free time due to the pandemic.
+I began work on OppHub in 2020 at a time where I found myself having a lot of free time due to the pandemic and has not been worked since summer of 2021.
 Thus, I decided to learn through building and decided to build out my first full stack web app.
 The main point I wanted to emphasize is that this an inaccurate representation of my ability to code as this was arguable the first meaningful code I ever wrote and was written before I ever learnt about code organization, source control, readability and various programming principles.
-My goal with OppHub was simply to build something that atleast one person in the world outside of myself found useful
+My goal with OppHub was simply to build something that atleast one person in the world outside of myself found useful.

+Some of the biggest things I would change if I was

 While most of my recent work is done on private repos (professional workd, school projects, personal projects), my more recent projects are better documented and are a better representation of my abilities.